jffist/fastai22-paddy/README.md

-# fastai22-paddy
+# What is here?
-Notebooks for Paddy Disease Classification challenge on Kaggle as part of FastAI course
+Notebooks for [Paddy Disease Classification](https://www.kaggle.com/competitions/paddy-disease-classification) challenge on Kaggle as part of FastAI course.